 In spite of its international renown, Napa Valley is one of the smallest winegrowing regions in the world, with only one-eighth the planted acreage of Bordeaux.
 Nearly all wineries (95%) are family owned businesses.
 The region’s established viticultural practices result in low yields of high-quality grapes, from which skilled winemakers craft Napa Valley’s renowned wines.

 Long before green and sustainable were buzzwords, Napa Valley became the home of the first Agricultural Preserve in the U.S. in 1968 and today has the most comprehensive and stringent land use and environmental regulations of any winegrowing region.
-To ensure quality of life for all of the community, the Napa Valley Vintners has invested more than $145 million to local health, youth and housing non-profits through its annual fundraiser, Auction Napa Valley.
+To ensure quality of life for all of the community, the Napa Valley Vintners has invested $170 million to local health, youth and housing non-profits through its annual fundraiser, Auction Napa Valley.

 The Napa Valley Rocks: Overview video provides a snapshot of the Napa Valley appellation and wine industry.
 Learn what makes Napa Valley unique in the world of wine and get a preview of the Napa Valley Rocks video series.